 Quality assurance programme during construction phase;

-Preliminary safety assessment report
+Preliminary safety assessment report.

 If these documents satisfy the scope required by CNSNS, the utility is required to present the technical information on the planned NPP.
 This information includes the construction procedures and fundamental safety systems designed to cope with the operational transients and postulated accidents.
-This is evaluated by the CNSNS’s technical personnel, and a set of questions is then transmitted to the utility before the pouring of any concrete at the site.
-In the case of Laguna Verde, three provisional construction permits were granted to CFE before the so-called definitive construction permit was issued.
+This is evaluated by the CNSNS’ technical personnel, and a set of questions is then transmitted to the utility before the pouring of any concrete at the site.
+In the case of LVNPP, three provisional construction permits were granted to CFE before the definitive construction permit was issued.
 This limited work authorization has been eliminated from the present procedure for future NPPs.

 During the actual construction phase, the regulatory body inspects the construction of the NPP and has the legal authority to stop the work if the agreed standards are not met.
 After the evaluation of the documentation, the regulatory body can issue the technical basis to grant the construction permit, addressed to the Department of Energy, as this is the authority legally allowed to grant the permit.

-Final design of the station;
+Final design of the NPP;

 Final site studies;

 Final studies on plant performance during transients and postulated accidents;

 The pre-operational and start-up test programme;

 If these process documents are not clear enough in any technical subject, the regulatory body generates questions to clarify the topic.
 As a result of this process, the regulatory body issues the following documents: